-The newly revised CPUC PD establishes a “Net Billing” tariff that introduces an entirely new framework for valuing exported energy.
-The new methodology will reduce the value of exported energy by roughly 75% compared to NEM-2 levels, and completely decouple the value of imported and exported energy.
+The newly revised Proposed Decision establishes a successor tariff that introduces an entirely new framework for valuing exported energy.
+The new methodology may reduce the value of exported energy compared to NEM 2.0 levels.

 Based on initial analysis, this new NEM-3 tariff will substantially decrease the value of solar exported credits, which equals a 30-40% loss in potential NOI.
 Other states that have implemented a similar cliff in the export compensation rate have seen sharp declines in solar deployment.

 Time is of the essence.
 We expect solar contractors will see a surge of customer activity as the sunset date draws near for California’s most favorable solar rates.
 If you intend to take advantage of today’s solar rates, start planning the project as soon as possible.
 Contractors may need about 45 days to design your solar system and prepare an application to interconnect your system with the electric grid.

 Accuracy is important when you submit the application.
 The utilities allow for decreasing system size during the review process, but to increase the size you’ll have to submit a new application.
 Ivy is here to help you determine the ideal system size for your property so that you only have to submit one application and ensure the utilities accept it in a timely manner.